logzio/logz-docs/_source/user-guide/accounts/pci.md

 ##### Activate/Deactivate PCI compliance

-Once the regext pattern is approved, the changes will be applied to your data parsing patterns and take effect on your account.
+Once the regex pattern is approved, the changes will be applied to your data parsing patterns and take effect on your account.

 You can deactivate PCI compliance at any time.
 Go to [**<i class="li li-gear"></i> > Settings > General**](https://app.logz.io/#/dashboard/settings/general) in the top menu and click `deactivate`.